DispatchBot/node-ecs-deployer/README.md

 * Only supports checking image tags for Quay.io
 * Assumes a single region deployment.
 * Assumes that all container definitions within a task definition should be updated with the given version string.
+  * If "imagePath" parameter is supplied, container will only update if the desired image is stored in the imagePath location